KlaasTilman/short_url/README.md

 ## Introduction

-This project is a backend application built with Laravel, utilizing Breeze for authentication and Blade for templating.
-It provides a platform for users to create and manage shortened URLs, complete with user registration, authentication, and a url overview dashboard.
+This project is a backend application built with [Laravel](https://laravel.com/docs/11.x/releases), utilizing [Breeze](https://laravel.com/docs/11.x/starter-kits) for authentication and [Blade](https://laravel.com/docs/11.x/blade) for templating.
+It provides a platform for users to create and manage shortened URLs, complete with user registration, authentication, and a URL overview dashboard.
 It also includes a API token generator for utilising CRUD operations of the provided API.

 ## Features